benradstone/wandisco-documentation-ldm/docs/command-reference.md

 * **`--exclusions`** A comma-separated list of exclusions by name.
 * **`--auto-start`** Provide this parameter if you want the migration to start immediately.
 If not provided, the migration will only take effect once run.
+* **`--action-policy`** This parameter determines what happens if the migration encounters content in the target path with the same name and size.
+  There are two options available:
+  1. **`com.wandisco.livemigrator2.migration.OverwriteActionPolicy`** _(default policy)_
+     Every file is replaced, even if file size is identical on the target storage.
+  1. **`com.wandisco.livemigrator2.migration.SkipIfSizeMatchActionPolicy`**
+     If the file size is identical between the source and target, the file is skipped.
+If it’s a different size, the whole file is replaced.

 #### Examples